superdinmc/do-a-barrel-roll/README.md

 If you want to allow players to use this feature on your server, you can either:

 - Install the mod on your server and use the "Server" tab on the config screen to enable it. (recommended)
-  - This tab is only available to server operators and players with the `do_a_barrel_roll.configure` permission.
+  - This tab is only available to level 3 server operators and players with the `do_a_barrel_roll.configure` permission.
   - You can also set `"allowThrusting"` to `true` in `config/do_a_barrel_roll-server.json` to configure the mod without a client.
 - Create a custom plugin or mod to send a packet to the client at login on